florusboth/MailgraphContainer/readme.md

 The docker image is available at [Docker Hub](https://hub.docker.com/r/davidullrich/mailgraph).

+For more informations, see [this blog post](https://www.production-ready.de/2023/04/15/mailgraph-docker-container.html) (german).

 # Usage

 To run the container you need to mount the mail.log file into the container to `/var/log/mail/mail.log` and provide a path or volume to store the rrd files at `/var/www/mailgraph/rrd`.